vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 | `ENTRY_UOM`  | The unit.            |

 Here's an example XQL query.
-This example only includes one item in the `ITEMS` table---but later, we'll build a script that generates the table rows dynamically, to handle any number of items:
+This example only includes one item in the `ITEMS` table---but later, we'll build a script that generates the table rows dynamically, to handle any number of items.

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'